Polistes snelleni: Construction of nest

 The rate of construction of the nest begins as relatively high and then drops with the hatching of larvae.
 During this time, though, the founding queen only constructs about one-third of the total cells, and half of the cocoon spinning (10 cocoons total are made).
 The queen uses pulp (paper) for construction, collected from outside the nest or by taking it from workers who have collected it.
-This is a forcibly action (called robbing) by the founding queen, as the workers resist this.
+This is a forceful action (called robbing) by the founding queen, as the workers resist this.
 Later, the rate of construction picks up again, in conjunction with the maturation of larvae and cocoon spinning by the founding queen.
 The rate then increases consistently until the sign of the first workers' arrival.
 During this time, prior to the first workers arrival, the queen successfully constructs more cells, leading to a total construction of about 70% of the nests total cells.
 The superindividual stage, where workers and the queen coexist harmoniously to meet the needs of the nest, lasts only about a week.
 Once the workers are hatched, the third peak in cell construction occurs, and about 15% of the cells are produced by workers that have had a few days to rest before working.